Language Arts 8

 • Language Power workbook, Level F (provided by NSA, invoiced to families for workbook cost).

-Students should expect to spend at least five hours a week on this class.
+Students should expect to spend approximately five hours a week on this class.

-Students will be evaluated on assignments provided in the lessons.
-These include projects, creative writing, grammar exercises, comprehension quizzes, group discussions, etc. These will be submitted to the teacher for marking.
+Students will be evaluated on assignments, tests and discussions provided in the lessons.
+These will be submitted to the teacher for marking.
 Closed-book tests are given throughout the course.
 There is a final cumulative exam for this course.

 The breakdown of marks is as follows: